edespino/cloudberry-site/docs/advanced-analytics/directory-tables.md

 # Directory Table

-Apache Cloudberry has introduced *directory tables* in v1.5.3 for unified management of unstructured data on local or object storage.
+Apache Cloudberry has introduced *directory tables* for unified management of unstructured data on local or object storage.

 In the context of large-scale AI, AI applications have generated the need to manage unstructured multi-modal corpora.
 There is a need to continuously prepare a large amount of high-quality curated unstructured corpora, train large models through data iteration, and summarize rich knowledge bases.
 Therefore, there are technical challenges in the management and processing of structured corpora.